Inviting Team Members¶

 - Click the username of the person or people to add to your team.
 You can type in the search box to filter the list.
 If the people you want to add are not on the list, then they are either already on your team or they do not have an account on your server.

-There are four types of user roles with different permission levels in Mattermost: System Admins, Team Admins, Members, and Inactive accounts.
+There are five types of user roles with different permission levels in Mattermost: System Admins, Team Admins, Channel Admins, Members, and Inactive accounts.
 To view a list of users on the team and what their roles are, Team Administrators can go to the three dot Main Menu and select Manage Members.

 This is the default role given to users when they join a team.
 Members have basic permissions on the Mattermost team.

 The person who creates a channel is assigned the Channel Admin role for that channel.
 People with the Channel Admin role have the following privileges: